gouchan/AutoHedge/README.md

 <!-- - Documentation: [https://autohedge.readthedocs.io](https://autohedge.readthedocs.io) -->
 - Issue Tracker: [GitHub Issues](https://github.com/The-Swarm-Corporation/AutoHedge/issues)
 - Discord: [Join our community](https://swarms.ai)

-## 🚨 Disclaimer

-AutoHedge is provided for informational purposes only.
-It is not financial advice and should not be used as a sole basis for making investment decisions.
-Always conduct your own research and consider seeking professional financial advice.

 ---
 Created with ❤️ by [The Swarm Corporation](https://github.com/The-Swarm-Corporation)